freeBoilerplate/base-template/README.md

 ## 📞 Reporting a Bug or Issue
 Create a new [Issue](https://github.com/Fableverse/base-template/issues) directly in this repository utilizing the "Bug Report" template.

+For issues related to security or vulnerabilities, please do not create an issue.
+Instead, reach out to security@fableverse.com with all the details around reproducing it, screenshots, and any other useful information.

 ## 🤝 Contributing
 Please reference the [Code of Conduct](https://github.com/Fableverse/base-template/blob/main/CODE_OF_CONDUCT.md) for this repository.